wentasah/novaboot/README.md

 - \--dump

-    Prints the content of the novaboot script after removing comments and evaluating all _\--scriptmod_ expressions.
-Exit after reading (and dumping) the script.
+    Print the modules to boot and their parameters.
+This happens after parsing the novaboot script, i.e. after evaluating all _\--scriptmod_ expressions etc. Exit after reading (and dumping) the script.

 - \--scriptmod=_perl expression_